 When the Foundation is Set, You’re Ready to Rock

 These elements, along with others, create the fuel that will drive your operational strategy forward.
-Once the foundation is set, you can take action and begin to execute.
-We’ll discuss the concept of execution next time.
+Once the foundation is set, you can take action and begin to implement your strategy.
+We’ll discuss the concept of implementation next time.
 But for now, if your organization has been evaluating its operational strategy, doesn’t have one at all, or has achieved limited success with strategies of the past, we’d love to hear from you.

 Let us know where your operational strategy stands, and where we might be able to help.